Company: The Consortium of Cambridge Colleges

 As a result of a new 3 year contract which comes into effect on the 1st October 2021, all 33 Cambridge Colleges will be largely powered by two solar farms located within a 30-mile radius and the remaining volume will be sourced from solar generators across the UK.

-This contract unites SmartestEnergy, World Kinect Energy Services and Toucan Energy with all 33 of the Cambridge Colleges, spanning 131 sites, in an exciting new chapter of electricity supply.
+This contract with SmartestEnergy, via energy consultancy, World Kinect Energy Services starts a new chapter of renewable electricity supply for all the 33 of the Cambridge Colleges, spanning 131 sites.

 The Consortium of Cambridge Colleges shared: